 How Do We Protect Your Information?
 Secure Information Transmissions

 Email is not recognized as a secure medium of communication.
 For this reason, we request that you do not send private information to us by email.
 Some of the information you may enter on our Web site may be transmitted securely via Secure Sockets Layer SSL, 128-bit encryption services.
 Pages utilizing this technology will have URLs that start with HTTPS instead of HTTP.
 Please contact email@example.com if you have any questions or concerns.

 How Can You Access and Correct Your Information?

 You may request access to all your personally identifiable information that we collect online and maintain in our database by contact us, see the above contact information.

 What About Other Web Sites Linked to Our Web Site?

 Notification of Changes

-’That the medicines mentioned in our site are alternative medicines being marketed by the company and the first named brand mentioned against the marketed drug are only for knowledge / information purposes for the prospective customer / s.
-It should not be construed or misundersood that the site has any remotest intention to market the first named drug or that the site has any tie-up or link with the manufacturers or traders of the first named medicine and further the website and its owners are not liable for the use or action of any medicine mentioned in the web-site.
+’That the medicines mentioned in our site are alternative medicines being marketed by the company and the first named brand mentioned against the marketed drug are only for knowledge/information purposes for the prospective customer / s.
+It should not be construed or misunderstood that the site has any remotest intention to market the first named drug or that the site has any tie-up or link with the manufacturers or traders of the first-named medicine and further the website and its owners are not liable for the use or action of any medicine mentioned in the website.